LolipopJ/telly-bot/README.md

 This configuration means: the server will automatically generate index for your Pivix collections stored in the `pixiv_collection_path` and `pixiv_collection_path_r18` paths every `3600` seconds.
 In that case, you can send message `/random_pixiv` or `/random_pixiv_r18` to the bot and get a random collection each time.

+The command `/pixiv_count` can get the number of artworks stored in database.

 ### QQ Music API support

 Based on project [Rain120/qq-music-api](https://github.com/Rain120/qq-music-api).